quicwg/datagram/draft-ietf-quic-datagram.md

 Application protocols that allow DATAGRAM frames to be sent in 0-RTT require a profile that defines acceptable use of 0-RTT; see {{Section 5.6 of RFC9001}}.

+The use of DATAGRAM frames might be detectable by an adversary on path that is capable of dropping packets.
+Since DATAGRAM frames do not use transport-level retransmission, connections that use DATAGRAM frames will generally have different loss recovery patterns.

 # IANA Considerations

 This document registers a new value in the QUIC Transport Parameter Registry: